-The auditor writes his/her findings in a provisional action plan.
-It includes all the requirements not scored with A or N/A (not applicable).
-This plan provides clear descriptions of audit findings, on which basis the company has to define appropriate corrections and corrective actions, including responsibilities and timeframes.
+The auditor writes his/her findings in an outline action plan.
+It includes all the requirements not scored with A, B or N/A (not applicable).
+This plan provides clear descriptions of assessment findings, on which basis the company has to define appropriate corrections and corrective actions, including responsibilities and timeframes.

-The audited company must implement corrections verifiably before the certification body may issue.
-Depending on the severity of the finding, the company has up to one year to execute and conclude corrective actions.
-The auditor will verify these at the next recertification audit.
+The assessed company must implement corrections verifiably before the IFS Certificate can be issued.
+Depending on the severity of the evaluation, the company has up to one year to execute and conclude corrective actions.
+The auditor will verify these at the next recertification assessment.